 Do you think you have an excellent idea for a product that will break down barriers and be a massive hit in the online market?
 But how can you make sure people will buy your product?
 This is when product testing comes in.

-It can help you figure out how to make a successful product.
+Product Testing is a methodology that can help you figure out how to make a successful product.
 It also lets you figure out if your first idea will work to ensure that customers like each new version of your product.

 Testing tips are grouped based on the product type, the specific parts of the product you want to test, where the testing is done, and what stage of development the product is in.